-Non-alcoholic fatty liver disease (NAFLD) is a very common disorder and refers to a group of conditions where there is buildup of excess fat in the liver of people who drink little or no alcohol.
+Non-alcoholic fatty liver disease (NAFLD) is a very common disorder and refers to a group of conditions where there is a buildup of excess fat in the liver of people who drink little or no alcohol.
 The most common form of NAFLD is a non-serious condition called fatty liver.
 In fatty liver, fat collects in the liver cells.
 Although having fat in the liver is not normal, by itself it probably does not damage the liver.
 A small group of individuals with NAFLD may have a more serious condition named non-alcoholic steatohepatitis (NASH).
-In NASH, fat buildup is linked with liver cell inflammation and eventual increasing levels of scarring.
+In NASH, the fat buildup is linked to liver cell inflammation and eventual increasing levels of scarring.
 NASH is a potentially severe condition that may lead to advanced liver scarring called cirrhosis.
 At its most severe, nonalcoholic fatty liver disease can progress to liver failure or liver cancer.

 NAFLD is part of the metabolic syndrome categorized by diabetes, or pre-diabetes (insulin resistance), being overweight or obese, elevated blood lipids such as cholesterol and triglycerides, as well as high blood pressure.
 Not all patients have all the indicators of the metabolic syndrome.
-Not much is known onto how NASH develops or its cause.
+Not much is known about how NASH develops or its cause.
 Researchers are focusing on several factors that may contribute to the development of NAFLD/NASH.
 These include: